-8 And also as the case pointed out, requiring a 9 purchase -- for purchase price at the time of contract was 10 wholly inconsistent with the idea for a sale on approval transaction.
-And there's no objective evidence whatsoever 11 12 to support that.
-And then we have the FAA Bill of Sale with such verbal plainness and distinctiveness that the 13 14 full title, both legal and beneficial title, passed from seller to Appellant forever.
-15
+10 And also as the case pointed out, requiring a 11 purchase -- for purchase price at the time of contract was 12 wholly inconsistent with the idea for a sale on approval 13 transaction.
+And there's no objective evidence whatsoever 14 to support that.
+And then we have the FAA Bill of Sale with such verbal plainness and distinctiveness that the 15 16 full title, both legal and beneficial title, passed from 17 seller to Appellant forever.

-16 So, again, despite the highly sophisticated parties involved and Appellant's understanding of the 17 18 consequence of the documents, the parties made no attempt 19 to place any limitation on this document in the purchase agreement or elsewhere.
-And even with the required 20 delivery out of state that got into the agreement, the 21 22 purchase agreement, actually went into great detail to 23 avoid saying anything to contradict the title transfer.
-Paragraph 5 says, "Recent loss or damage to the 24
+18 So, again, despite the highly sophisticated 19 parties involved and Appellant's understanding of the 20 consequence of the documents, the parties made no attempt 21 to place any limitation on this document in the purchase 22 agreement or elsewhere.
+And even with the required delivery out of state that got into the agreement, the 23 purchase agreement, actually went into great detail to 2.4 25 avoid saying anything to contradict the title transfer.

-25 aircraft shall pass to purchaser when purchaser takes

-1 physical possession of the aircraft at the POX."
-It could 2 have just easily said, "Title and the risk of loss shall 3 pass," but did not.
-Similarly, the delivery slip only says -- contrary to what Appellant wanted to believe --4 5 "Responsibility of ownership and the recent loss shall 6 pass."
-It could have more easily said, "Ownership 7 transfer," using fewer word.
+1 Paragraph 5 says, "Recent loss or damage to the 2 aircraft shall pass to purchaser when purchaser takes physical possession of the aircraft at the POX."
+It could 3 have just easily said, "Title and the risk of loss shall 4 5 pass," but did not.
+Similarly, the delivery slip only 6 says -- contrary to what Appellant wanted to believe --7 "Responsibility of ownership and the risk of loss shall 8 pass."
+It could have more easily said, "Ownership 9 transfer," using fewer word.
 But, again, it did not.
-8 All of these choice few words and issue of other 9 key words in the contract show a clear and deliberate 10 intent to pass title in California.
-And the law is clear.
-11 Once you have title transfer in California, the delivery 12 outside of California does not matter anymore.
-13 And I think I would just stop here and leave the 14 remainder for the closing argument.
-15 Thank you.
-16 JUDGE KWEE: Okay.
+All of these choice of key words and omission of 10 11 other key words in the contract show a clear and 12 deliberate intent to pass title in California.
+And the 13 law is clear.
+Once you have title transfer in California, 14 the delivery outside of California does not matter 15 anymore.
+16 And I think I would just stop here and leave the remainder for the closing argument.
+17 18 Thank you.
+19 JUDGE KWEE: Okay.
 Thank you.
-So at this time I believe --17 18 MR. MATOSICH: May I be heard?
-19 JUDGE KWEE: Oh, sure.
-20 MR. MATOSICH: I would just like to respond, if I have expected to see that level of argument and that level of specificity and recitation of code and regulations in the opposition brief, which was not there.

-21 could.
-And I would like to respond with the following 22 motion.
-Opposing Counsel's argument is very detailed and 23 very extensive, and I commend her on it.
-I would have 24 expected to see that in Department's brief because it's 25 very detailed.
-And as a matter of due process, I would
+So at this time I 20 believe --21 MR. MATOSICH: May I be heard?
+22 JUDGE KWEE: Oh, sure.
+23 MR. MATOSICH: I would just like to respond, if I could.
+And I would like to respond with the following 24 25 motion.
+Opposing Counsel's argument is very detailed and very extensive, and I commend her on it.
+I would have expected to see that in Department's brief because it's very detailed.
+And as a matter of due process, I would have expected to see that level of argument and that level of specificity and recitation of code and regulations in the opposition brief, which was not there.

-I would like to move to have the opportunity to review the transcript and to respond to it in the detail that she just articulated all the various arguments with.
-We were more than prepared to respond to a very detailed brief in response to our very clear and authoritative brief.
+7 I would like to move to have the opportunity to 8 review the transcript and to respond to it in the detail 9 that she just articulated all the various arguments with.
+10 We were more than prepared to respond to a very detailed 11 brief in response to our very clear and authoritative 12 brief.